 F. 429 Too Many Requests

-• The server blocks multiple access attempts in a short time.
+- Server blocks multiple access attempts within short timeframes.

-• Change your login page URL and test for theme and plugin conflicts.
+- Change the login page URL and test for theme and plugin conflicts.

 3. Internal Server Error